Dule tree: Previous sites of old dule trees

+In 1685 two Covenanters, Thomas Gordon and Alexander McCubbin, were hanged on an oak tree near Kirkpatrick Irongray in Dumfries and Galloway.
+The tree is said to have never produced another leaf after the execution.

 In the 1830s, a gallows-tree still stood in the Edinburgh grass-market, surrounded by the actual scaffold with a ladder leaning against the structure for the ascent.

 Auchendrane castle also (Auchindraine) in South Ayrshire sits on the banks of the River Doon and had a famous dule tree, long ago blown down in furious gale.
 This tree was an ash and stood in front of the castle; described as being one of the finest trees in the district.
 The last Mure of Auchendrane was arrested for non-payment of a small debt and the bailiff, out of compassion, offered to settle the debt in exchange for the dule tree.
 The Laird of Auchendrane replied that he would rather rot to death in the worst dungeon than sell the dule tree of Auchendrane.
 Another version of its fate is that it was cut down and sold to a cabinet maker in Maybole who made a chest of drawers out of it.
 It is marked on Andrew Armstrongs 1775 map of Ayrshire.

 Hunterston castle near West Kilbride had a dule known as the 'hanging tree' or 'resting tree'.
 It was an ash and stood near to the gardens on the line of the old road between Fairlie and West Kilbride.
 An oak tree was planted to replace it.
 A legend of a beautiful lady fairy is also associated with this dule tree.

 Newark Castle near the River Doon in South Ayrshire (old Carrick) had a dule-tree near its grand stair.
 It was an ash measuring about 15 feet circumference and it had five principal branches.